nops-io/nops-docs/pages/Copilot/EKS/copilot-eks-clusters-dashboard.md

 ### Cluster List Table ###

+{%include note.html content=" The table is updated by a background job that runs every 3 hours.
+Therefore, newly created clusters or updates to existing clusters (such as EKS version changes) may not appear immediately.
+You might need to wait up to 3 hours for these changes to be reflected in the table."%}

 ![copilot-eks-list-of-clusters.png](/tmpimg/copilot-eks-list-of-clusters.png)

 The Cluster List Table provides a comprehensive overview of your EKS clusters, displaying key information and metrics to help you manage and monitor your clusters efficiently.
 The table includes the following columns: